kanaria69/Mainecoco/README.md

-## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.
+## Why is it so windy inside an arena?
+All those fans.